Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

 \subsection{Preliminaries}

-Throughout the paper, all random objects are defined on a filtered probability space $\left(\Omega,\mathcal{A}, \mathcal{F},\Prob\right)$ with filtration $\mathcal{F} = \{\mathcal{F}_t\}_{t\geq0}$ that we formally define in \eqref{eq:Ft} below.
+Throughout the paper, all random objects are defined on a filtered probability space $\left(\Omega,\F, \Fil,\Prob\right)$ with filtration $\Fil = \{\mathcal{F}_t\}_{t\geq0}$ that we specify in Assumption \eqref{ass:filtration} below.
 If not stated otherwise, all (in)equalities of random variables are understood to hold almost surely.
 Let $\{P(t)\}_{t\geq0}$ denote the stochastic process representing the logarithmic price process of an asset, which we assume to be a continuous-time stochastic process that is right-continuous with left limits.
 We sometimes abuse notation and simply write $P(t)$, which we also do for other stochastic processes.
+We denote the quadratic variation of the process $P(t)$ over $[0,T]$ by $[P]_T$.

-For $0 \le s < t$, we define the logarithmic return over the interval $[s,t]$ by
+For $0 \le s \le t$, we define the logarithmic return over the interval $[s,t]$ by

 Then, the (model free) \textit{spot (or instantaneous) variance} of the logarithmic price $P$ at time $t$ is\footnote{We consider spot variance in \emph{calendar time} (instead of some intrinsic time) as this conveniently allows to link it to the trading intensity and tick variance as later formalized in Proposition \ref{prop:vola_decomposition}.}